JeanLebrument/NSObject-MethodCallDependingType/README.md

 #### Why use a **"type key"** and a **"type value"** ?

-* Optimiszed by limiting the number of loop iteration to find a desired method.
+* Optimized by limiting the number of loop iteration to find a desired method.
 * Use the same **"type value"** but for a different **"type key"**.

 #### How the category parses a method name ?